On the 27th of October the US minimalist-rock creator Albert Bagman releases the LP Straw.

 The third track – Florentin – has a distinctive merseybeat reference point as it trots through the room in a multi-coloured tie-dyed kaftan.

-The US alt-rock creator Mike Bankhead releases the LP Echo In The Crevices on the 1st of July.
+The US sad-folk creator Julien Baker releases the LP Turn Out The Lights on the 27th of October.